rbergm/PostBOUND/docs/source/core/qal.rst

 PostBOUND uses a query abstraction that consists of three main components:

-1. The top-level :class:`~postbound.qal.SqlQuery` object, which represents an entire, ready-to-run SQL query
+1. The top-level :class:`~postbound.SqlQuery` object, which represents an entire, ready-to-run SQL query
 2. Each query consists of one or multiple clauses, such as *SELECT*, *FROM*, *WHERE*, etc. These are represented by subclasses of the abstract :class:`~postbound.qal.BaseClause`.
 3. Clauses are composed of expressions.
-These can be simple predicates, function calls, or even subqueries (which in turn contain :class:`~postbound.qal.SqlQuery` instances).
+These can be simple predicates, function calls, or even subqueries (which in turn contain :class:`~postbound.SqlQuery` instances).
 Expressions are represented by subclasses of the abstract :class:`~postbound.qal.SqlExpression`.

-Use the :meth:`~postbound.qal.SqlQuery.ast` method to inspect the structure of a query.
+Use the :meth:`~postbound.SqlQuery.ast` method to inspect the structure of a query.
 For example, our example query looks like this:

 .. ipython:: python